-The right design can make a workspace look great, but it can only truly be great when the right design comes from optimized high-performance workspace programming
+The right design can make a workspace look great, but it can only truly be great when the right design comes from optimized office programming

 This post contains the most important lesson you’re ever going to learn about the development of new office space, successful or otherwise.
 What you’ll discover is the outcome of any project depends almost entirely on what a design team is told to do.
 Their skills, expertise, and dedication serve only to transform expectations for the ideal workspace into a tangible reality for your business and what they don't know can hurt you.

 Here we go.

 In her article Five Reasons A Lawyer Should Review Your AIA Standard Form Construction Contract Sharon Lewonski writes, “When an owner or commercial lease tenant hires an architect, designer or contractor to work on a construction project, the contract documents presented will likely be based on a standard form created by The American Institute of Architects (AIA)."

 There are obvious advantages to this.
 For example, BuildingAdvisor makes the point that, “In reality, both parties are at greater risk without a good contract – the contractor is at risk of not getting paid for work completed and the owners are at risk of not getting the work they expected at the price they agreed to.”